apache/mxnet/example/extensions/lib_subgraph/README.md

 sym_block.optimize_for(x, backend='myPart')
 ```

-In the Gluon hybridize flow, the model is actually hybridized during the first inference, rather than immediately when calling hybridize.
+In the Gluon hybridize flow, the model is actually hybridized during the first inference, rather than immediately when calling `hybridize`.
 This hybridize-based flow is useful if a user expects to run inference immediately after hybridizing.
 But for users than just want to partition but not run a whole forward pass, the `optimize_for` API combines the hybrdize/forward APIs but does not run a forward pass.
-After calling `optimize_for` users can `export` thier model immediately without running a forward pass.
+After calling `optimize_for` users can `export` their model immediately without running a forward pass.

 ### Using a Custom Partitioner Library